Major Hurricane Ian forecast to hit Florida as DeSantis declares state of emergency

 The system could become Hurricane Ian, as the name Hermine was taken by a new tropical storm that formed Friday evening off the coast of Africa.

-In its 5 p.m. update, the National Hurricane Center said TD9 was located about 430 miles east-southeast of Kingston, Jamaica, and 930 miles southeast of Havana, Cuba, with 35 mph sustained winds moving west-northwest at 15 mph.
+In its 8 p.m.
+Eastern time update, the National Hurricane Center said TD9 was located about 410 miles east-southeast of Kingston, Jamaica, and 720 miles east-southeast of Grand Cayman with 35 mph sustained winds moving west-northwest at 15 mph.

 A hurricane watch was issued for the Cayman Islands and tropical storm watch for Jamaica.
-An Air Force Hurricane Hunter aircraft is on its way to investigate the depression, but the next full advisory won’t be until 11 p.m., the NHC said.
+An Air Force Hurricane Hunter aircraft is on its way to investigate the depression, but the next full advisory won’t be until 11 p.m.
+ET, the NHC said.

-The 5 p.m, cone of uncertainty still has the system approaching Florida late Tuesday and making landfall Wednesday, but the consensus center path has moved slightly up the southwest coast closer to Tampa than the 11 a.m. advisory.
+The latest cone of uncertainty still has the system approaching Florida late Tuesday and making landfall Wednesday, but the consensus center path has moved slightly up the southwest coast closer to Tampa than the earlier advisories.

 “Once again, the global models have shifted westward this cycle during this period, and there remains increased track uncertainty late in the forecast period once the cyclone emerges into the southeastern Gulf of Mexico,” said NHC hurricane specialist Brad Reinhart.
 “The latest NHC track forecast has been adjusted westward from 48-120 hours, and it lies near or slightly east of the latest track consensus aids.”